Baltimore Headshot (2005)

 In 2018, I returned to Boston and secured a position as Interpretive Programs Developer at the Old State House Museum.
 The Old State House is the oldest building in Boston, and dates back to 1713.
 It was the seat of Royal power in the years leading up to the Revolutionary War.
 The museum has been around since 1881, but its relatively new mission was to become more inclusive and tell stories about African Americans, Native Americans, women, and other marginalized groups who often get excluded from the history books.
 In that capacity, I served as a director, who commissioned playwrights to write original historic plays that deal with the legacy of slavery and oppression in the Old State House's history.
 I directed and produced these plays, and hired and oversaw actors, designers, and stage managers.
 I created a budget and executed payroll every week.
 In 2020, the pandemic hit, and I left the Old State House to pursue other jobs.

 Screenwriting & Directing Work

-At the moment, I am writing a screenplay for a Gothic Horror film set in Maine, with a strong undercurrent of social justice and commentary, much like the film, "Get Out."
+At the moment, I am writing a screenplay for a gothic horror film set in Maine, with a strong undercurrent of social justice and commentary, much like the film, "Get Out."
 In fact, I am writing the film on spec, and will be pitching the script to Jordan Peele and Stephen King to produce.
 I am also working on two other screenplays at the moment.
-The first one is an adaptation of "Macbeth" set in post-apocalyptic Scotland after climate change and a global pandemic has ravished the world.
-The other is a Victorian murder-mystery revolving around Jack the Ripper, but with a strong message about poverty and income inequality.
+The first one is an adaptation of "Macbeth" set in post-apocalyptic Scotland after Trump, climate change, and a global pandemic has ravaged the world.
+The other is a Victorian murder-mystery revolving around Jack the Ripper, but with a strong social message about poverty and income inequality.

-With each of these films, I am hoping to convince producers to let me direct.
+With each of these films, I am hoping to direct as well.